What is a First-Lien HELOC Mortgage?

 Ever hear of the term HELOC loan or HELOC mortgage before?
-HELOC stands for home equity line of credit.
-Normally it’s known as a “second mortgage”.
+HELOC stands for a home equity line of credit.
+Normally it’s known as a “second mortgage."
 As a homeowner, you can leverage your home as collateral for another loan, giving you access to significant funds in the process.
 Because it’s often a second loan, the term and repayment schedule remain separate from your mortgage.

 Something you may not realize — a HELOC can also be written in the first lien position, so there is no second mortgage and no separate terms to worry about.

 How does a first lien HELOC work?

 A first lien HELOC is a line of credit and mortgage in one.
 They are considered open end mortgages.
 It often works by replacing your existing mortgage, taking over as first lien or first mortgage.
 But unlike a traditional mortgage, it also works like a checking account, similar to a home equity loan.
 Borrowers are able to apply direct deposits to the loan principal — reducing mortgage interest and home loan term.
 You can also withdraw cash (in the form of a home equity loan) for the 30-year loan duration without having to refinance.

 People choose a first lien HELOC to pay homes off sooner and build equity faster, while having the ability to draw out funds as they are needed.